 The company has various operating leases, mainly for office buildings, that are renewable on a periodic basis.
-Rental expense for operating leases was \$7 million and \$6 million for the three months ended December 31, 2009 and December 31, 2008, respectively, and was \$20 million and \$19 million for the nine months ended December 31, 2009 and December 31, 2008, respectively.
+Rental expense for operating leases was \$7 million each for the three months ended June 30, 2010 and June 30, 2009.

 The schedule of future minimum rental payments in respect of non-cancellable operating leases is set out below: